Arthur-Milchior/anki-auto-update-addons/README.md

 # Update add-ons at start
 ## Rationale
 I don't want to have to think about updating my add-ons.
-So this add-on does it when I load a profile
+So this add-on does it when I load a profile.

+It uses the same process for update than anki.
+That is: it updates only add-ons installed using the add-on manager.
+And you can decide tu update all or none of the add-ons.

 ## Warning
 If your computer is off-line, you'll have a tooltip stating no update